DevExpress-Examples/asp-net-mvc-callback-panel-load-extensions-dynamically/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e2927/)**
 <!-- run online end -->

-This example demonstrates how to use the [CallbackPanel](https://docs.devexpress.com/AspNetMvc/8975/components/multi-use-site-extensions/callback-panel) extension to load a page content dynamically, including extensions that use callbacks.
+This example demonstrates how to use the [CallbackPanel](https://docs.devexpress.com/AspNetMvc/8975/components/multi-use-site-extensions/callback-panel) extension to load page content dynamically, including extensions that use callbacks.

 ## Files to Review